 Increasing breadth and depth of knowledge

 Learners need to acquire both breadth and depth of knowledge.
 As learners progress, they develop an increasingly sophisticated understanding of concepts that underpin different statements of what matters.
-They see the relationships between these and use them to further shape and make sense of knowledge and make links across the whole curriculum.
+They see the relationships between these and use them to further shape, make sense of and apply knowledge.
 This consolidates their understanding of concepts.

 Deepening understanding of the ideas and disciplines within the Areas

-Holistic approaches are particularly important to learning in early steps as learners engage with the world around them.
+Holistic approaches are particularly important in early learning as learners engage with the world around them.
 Learners should become increasingly aware of ways in which ideas and approaches can be coherently grouped and organised.
-As they progress they need to experience and understand disciplinary learning in each of the Areas and see these in the context of the statements of what matters and the four purposes.
+As they progress they need to experience and understand disciplinary learning in each of the Areas and see these in the context of the four purposes and the statements of what matters.

 Refinement and growing sophistication in the use and application of skills

 Learners need to develop a range of skills including: physical, communication, cognitive and Area specific skills.
 In the early stages of learning, this range of skills includes focus on developing gross and fine motor; communicative and social skills.
-They also develop intellectual skills in applying what they have learned.
+They also develop the skills of evaluating and organising information in applying what they have learned.
 As learners progress, they demonstrate more refined application of existing skills, and will experience opportunities to develop new, more specific and more sophisticated skills.